 Special thanks to our many volunteers, including but not limited to:

 (past board members who have been requested and have agreed to join us for meetings to offer continuity and wisdom)

 The SHBE convention committee is composed of voluteers appointed by the SHBE Board of Directors.
 The committee operates under the direction of the SHBE Board, but with authority to make many decisions related to the convention.

-Charity has been the convention committee chairperson for a number of years now.
-She and Greg had a hand in most everything to do with the convention:
+This was Shari's first year as convention committee chairperson.
+She had a hand in most everything to do with the convention:

 - Chair planning committee meetings.

 - Facilities reservation

 - Teen track planning